 drain Catch

-water drains should be provided wherever necessary,in cuttings.
-Their size should be
+water drains should be provided wherever necessary,

 No surplus